flavio-fernandes/pelican-blog/content/hacks/unlimited-data-cell-mobiq-vietnam.md

 <!--more-->

-While in Vietnam, I kept eating all the credits in the pre-apid card due to data usage.
+While in Vietnam, I kept eating all the credits in the pre-paid card due to data usage.
 Turns out there is a neat trick for stopping that.
 In essence, what you can do is to pay a flat rate of 70k points and have unlimited data for a month.